+Judicial proceedings are required to be conducted in the English language.
 CAL.
 CONST., Art.
 4, § 24; CODE CIV.
 PROC. § 185.
 Hence, when a person who is otherwise qualified to testify as a witness cannot communicate in the English language, an interpreter must interpret for him.
-Ianguage, however, is not the only barrier to effective communication.
+Language, however, is not the only barrier to effective communication.
 Physical disability may prevent a person who is able to "understand and speak" (CODE CIV.
 PROC. § 1884) the English language from being understood by the judge and jury, as where a person is unable to speak above a whisper.
 See generally discussion in People v.
 Walker, 69 Cal.
 App.
 475, 231 Pac.
 572 (1924).
-Section 751 assures the exercise of broad discretion by the court to appoint an interpreter in appropriate cases, as is consistent with the discretion presently exercised.
+Section 752 assures the exercise of broad discretion by the court to appoint an interpreter in appropriate cases, as is consistent with the discretion presently exercised.
 People v.
 Holtzclaw, 76 Cal.
 App.
 168, 243 Pac.
 894 (1926).

-Subdivision (b) of Section 751 substitutes for detailed language in Section 1884 of the Code of Civil Procedure a reference to the general authority of a court to appoint expert witnesses, since interpreters are in all respects treated as expert witnesses and subject to the same rules of competency and examination as are experts generally.
+Subdivision (b) of Section 751 substitutes for detailed language in Section 1884 of the Code of Civil Procedure a reference to the general authority of a court to appoint expert witnesses, since interpreters are treated as expert witnesses and subject to the same rules of competency and examination as are experts generally.

-§ 752.
+§ 753.
 Translators of writings

 Comment.
-Section 752 is based on and supersedes Code of Civil Procedure Section 1863, but the language of this section is new.
-The same principles that underlie the necessity for the appointment of an interpreter for a witness who is incapable of expressing himself so as to be understood by the judge and jury apply with equal force to documentary evidence.
-See Section 751 and the Comment thereto.
+Section 753 is based on and supersedes Code of Civil Procedure Section 1863, but the language of this section is new.
+The same principles that underlie the necessity for the appointment of an interpreter for a witness who is incapable of expressing himself so as to be understood directly apply with equal force to documentary evidence.
+See Section 752 and the Comment thereto.

-§ 753.
+§ 754.
 Interpreters for deaf in criminal and commitment cases

 Comment.
-Except for minor language changes necessary to incorporate terms defined in the Evidence Code, this section duplicates and supersedes Code of Civil Procedure Section 1885.
+Except for minor language changes necessary to incorporate terms defined in the Evidence Code and to clarify the meaning of this section, Section 754 restates the substance of and supersedes Code of Civil Procedure Section 1885.
+Subdivision (d) of Section 1885 is not continued in Section 754, but the substance of subdivision (d) is restated in Section 751.